Artists bring quirky fashion styles to Accra's streets

 Aged 19 to 38, they mix tailored jackets, printed T-shirts, vintage dresses, flares, and foulards in quirky, sometimes eccentric, ensembles more often seen in London than Accra.

-Kissi can be regularly seen posing for photo shoots across the city in colourful clothes usually accessorised with sunglasses and a form-fitting cloth bonnet.
+Kissi can be regularly seen posing for photo shoots across the city in colorful clothes usually accessorized with sunglasses and a form-fitting cloth bonnet.

 Those styled portraits and selfies, regularly uploaded online, have turned him into a local celebrity with his clothes as well as music drawing crowds to his parties.